RIBA House of the Year 2017: 7 of the most inspiring houses

 Co-hosted by Kevin McCloud, the judging panel, which included designer Sebastian Cox and architect and previous winner Richard Murphy, examined every facet of these cutting-edge homes and considered the ingenious features that make them the country’s most exemplary cases of contemporary architecture.

-Caring Wood by James MacDonald-Wright, was awarded as the winner of the best new residential building by an artichtect in the UK.
-MacDonald-Wright’s amibitious self build was just one of twenty longlisted properties who were in the running for the prize.
+Caring Wood by James MacDonald-Wright, was awarded as the winner of the best new residential building by an architect in the UK.
+MacDonald-Wright’s ambitious self build was just one of twenty longlisted properties who were in the running for the prize.
 We look back at the most inspirational houses that made the longlist.